Skip to main content

 Next Topic: Marketing Analytics and Attribution Modeling Cheat Sheet

-M Language (Power Query Formula Language) is a functional, case-sensitive mashup language used in Microsoft Power Query for data transformation and preparation across Power BI, Excel, and other Microsoft platforms.
+M Language (Power Query Formula Language) is a functional, case-sensitive mashup language used in Microsoft Power Query for data transformation and preparation across Power BI, Excel, Microsoft Fabric, and other Microsoft platforms.
 Built on a let-in expression structure, M enables powerful ETL operations including filtering, combining, and reshaping data from diverse sources.
-Understanding M's query folding capability—where transformations are pushed to the data source—is critical for performance, while its lazy evaluation and extensive function library (700+ functions) provide flexibility for complex data workflows without sacrificing efficiency.
+Understanding M's query folding capability—where transformations are pushed to the data source—is critical for performance, while its lazy evaluation, extensive function library (700+ functions), and composable custom-function model provide the flexibility to solve virtually any data-preparation challenge.

 What This Cheat Sheet Covers